top of page

 Your brain is not a filing cabinet, especially with a full caseload.

-These mistakes do not reflect lack of skill.
+These mistakes do not reflect a lack of skill.
 They reflect systems that were not designed for EMDR work.

 What to Track Instead When You Want to Preserve the Clinical Thread